Board of Education Meeting Information

 Vice President Kara Broderick

-Ms. Broderick serves on the Finance Committee, Belonging Committee, City-School Joint Commission, Community Engagement Committee, and Planning and Goal Setting Committee, and is the board's Ohio School Boards Association Delegate.
+Ms. Broderick serves on the Finance Committee, City-School Joint Commission, Facilities Committee, and Planning and Goal Setting Committee.
+She is the liaison to the Wyoming School Music Association.

 Ms. Broderick has served on the Wyoming City Schools Board of Education since July 2017.
 Her current term expires in December 2025.

-Mr. Buckner has served on the Wyoming City Schools Board of Education since June 2021.
-His current term expires in December 2025.
+Mr. Feldmeier has served on the Wyoming City Schools Board of Education since June 2022.
+His current term expires in December 2023.

 Board Member Illya Thomas

-Mr. Thomas serves on the Citizens Advisory Committee, the Student Achievement Committee and the Strategic Plan Design Team.
+Mr. Thomas serves on the Belonging Committee, the Student Achievement Committee, and the Policy Review Committee.
+He is the board's Ohio School Boards Association Alternate.

 Mr. Thomas has served on the Wyoming City Schools Board of Education since April 2018.
 His current term expires in December 2023.